-Working with schools, artists and organisations to ensure the best cultural opportunities for our young people
+Working with schools, artists and arts organisations to ensure the best cultural opportunities for our young people

 The Hastings and Rother Arts Education Network seeks to help redress the balance of diminishing cultural resources in schools.